truongnguyenit93/blog_vu/src/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.14.1 =
+* Fixed CSS minify URL rewrite logic that affected some lazy loading and CSS URL addresses using protocols

+= 0.14.0 =
+* Added lazy loading for Google Maps
+* Added a filter w3tc_minify_css_content for minified contents
+* Fixed a minify regex issue in non-Unicode websites
+* Fixed a PHP notice in WPMU: accessing array offset on null
+* Fixed a minify issue where embedded CSS URL fragments were converted incorrectly
+* i18n improvement
+* Changed default to disabled for wp-admin requests in the object cache

+= 0.13.3 =
+* Fixed HTML minification of img elements containing embedded SVG strings
+* Removed an identifying value for GDPR

+= 0.13.2 =
+* Fix: Dont store content of HEAD requests
+* Updated informational URL on page cache static page comments

+= 0.13.1 =
+* Fixed php warnings in PgCache_ContentGrabber.php

+= 0.13.0 =
+* Added new Pro feature, Debug - Purge Stack Trace
+* Added "Feature Policy" security header
+* Removed deprecated get_magic_quotes_gpc()
+* Improved AMP Extension by ignoring value of amp querystring marker in request if passed without value in config
+* Improved lazyload by not processing elements with skip-lazy class or data-skip-lazy attribute
+* Fixed caching of query-string normalization redirects, no longer cached when cache key is normalized by accept querystring arguments, caused redirect loop

 = 0.12.0 =
 * Added querystring based URL structures for AMP pages